brand icon Mar21

 I’ve tried Isle of Paradise, both the drops and the foam, and I hated them.
 The formula didn’t work well for me—it was either too streaky or too patchy, and the smell wasn’t great.
 The foam formula leaked everywhere too.
 Definitely not a repurchase for me!

-I shared a short video here on LTK with my best tips for applying self-tanner evenly, but the key takeaways are:
+Here is a short video with tips for applying self-tanner evenly, but the key takeaways are:

 If you have fair skin, the wrong self-tanner can leave you looking orange or patchy.
 The best options develop into a natural shade without an orange hue.
 Mousse or foam formulas work well for fair skin because they allow for even application.
 To prevent dryness and streaks, look for hydrating ingredients like hyaluronic acid, Aloe vera, and shea butter.
 I would try Coco & Eve in the medium shade (I use the shade Dark, and I have light/medium skin).